-The current work on expanding these filters is focused oncombining a configuration and monitoring protocol with Yang data models.
-[I-D.ietf-netmod-acl-model] provides a set of access lists filters which can permit or deny traffic flow based on headers at the MAC, IP layer, and Transport layer.
+The current work on expanding these filters is focused oncombining a configuration and monitoring protocol with YANG data models.
+[I-D.ietf-netmod-acl-model] provides a set of access list filters which can permit or deny traffic flow based on headers at the MAC Layer, IP Layer, and Transport Layer.
 The configuration and monitoring protocols which can pass the filters are: NETCONF protocol [RFC6241], RESTCONF [I-D.ietf-netconf-restconf], and the I2RS protocol.
 The NETCONF and RESTCONF protocols install these filters into forwarding tables.
-The I2RS protocol uses the ACLs as part of the filters installed in an ephemeral protocol-independent filter-based RIB [I-D.kini-i2rs-fb-rib-info-model] which controls the flow of traffic on interfaces specifically controlled by the I2RS filter-based FIB.
+The I2RS protocol uses the ACLs as part of the filters installed in an ephemeral protocol-independent filterbased RIB [I-D.kini-i2rs-fb-rib-info-model] which controls the flow of traffic on interfaces specifically controlled by the I2RS filterbased FIB.

 The I2RS protocol is a programmatic interface to the routing system.
 At this time, the I2RS is targeted to be extensions to the NETCONF/ RESTCONF protocols to allow the NETCONF/RESTCONF protocol to support a highly programmatic interface with high bandwidth of data, highly reliable notifications, and ephemeral state (see [I-D.ietf-i2rs-architecture]).
-Please see the background section on I2RS for additional details on the requirements for this extension to the NETCONF/RESTCONF protocol suite.
+See Section 7.2 on I2RS for additional details on I2RS.

-The vocabulary set in [I-D.ietf-netmod-acl-model] is limited, so additional protocol independent filters were written for the I2RS Filter-Based RIBs in [I-D.hares-i2rs-bnp-eca-data-model], and protocol specific filters for SFC [I-D.dunbar-i2rs-discover-traffic-rules].
+The vocabulary of the [I-D.ietf-netmod-acl-model] is limited, so additional protocol independent filters has been written for the I2RS Filter-Based RIBs in [I-D.hares-i2rs-pkt-eca-data-model].

-One thing important to note is that NETCONF and RESTCONF manage device layer yang models.
-However, as figure 2 shows, there are multiple device level, network-wide level, and application level yang modules.
+One thing important to note is that NETCONF and RESTCONF manage device layer YANG models.
+However, as Figure 2 shows, there are multiple device level, network-wide level, and application level YANG modules.
 The access lists defined by the device level forwarding table may be impacted by the routing protocols, the I2RS ephemeral protocol independent Filter-Based FIB, or some network-wide security issue (IPS/IDS).